Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Croydon and are not the council.
 About us

-The Appointments and Disciplinary Committee of Croydon Council met on Wednesday, 11 March 2026, to approve salary packages and commence the selection process for two key director-level positions: Director of Culture and Community Safety, and Director of Streets and Environment.
-The committee agreed to the proposed salary packages for both roles, which fall within the council's Chief Officer Grades, and resolved to proceed with the appointment process.
+The Appointments and Disciplinary Committee of Croydon Council met on Wednesday, 11 March 2026, to approve salary packages and the selection process for two key director roles: Director of Culture and Community Safety, and Director of Streets and Environment.
+The committee agreed to proceed with the recruitment for both positions, with further discussions on candidate selection to take place in a private session.

 Appointment of Director of Culture and Community Safety